pachyderm/docs/content/latest/how-tos/basic-data-operations/load-data-into-pachyderm.md

 MLDM uses `*?[]{}!()@+^` as reserved characters for [glob patterns](../../../concepts/pipeline-concepts/datum/glob-pattern/#glob-pattern).
 Because of this, you cannot use these characters in your filepath.
 {{%/notice %}}

-In Pachyderm, you specify the path to file by using the `-f` option.
+In MLDM, you specify the path to file by using the `-f` option.
 A path to file can be a **local path or a URL to an external resource**.
 You can add multiple files or directories by using the `-i` option.
 To add contents of a directory, use the `-r` flag.